 We conduct a substantial majority of our product development, manufacturing, support and services in mainland China, with additional product development and subsystem production in Korea.
 Substantially all of our integrated tools are built to order at our manufacturing facilities in the Pudong region of Shanghai, which now encompass a total of 236,000 square feet of floor space for production capacity, with 100,000 square feet having been added in 2021 with the lease of a second building in the Pudong region of Shanghai.
 In May 2020 ACM Shanghai, through its wholly owned subsidiary ACM Shengwei, entered into an agreement for a land use right in the Lingang region of Shanghai.
-In 2020 ACM Shengwei began a multi-year construction project for a new 1,000,000 square foot development and production capacity and related R&D activities.
+In 2020 ACM Shengwei began a multiyear construction project for a new 1,000,000 square foot development and production center that will incorporate state-ofthe-art manufacturing systems and automation technologies and will provide floor space to support significantly increased production capacity and related R&D activities.
 We expect to complete construction of the first Lingang manufacturing building and commence initial production in the first half of 2024 timeframe.
 See "Item 2.
 Properties" of Part I of this report.